ioarun/sawyer-robot-learning/README.md

 </p>

 ## File setup:
-Clone the repository into the sawyer workspace and then cd to catkin_ws directory
+Clone the repository into the sawyer file(with the previously installed sawyer simulator and sdk's) and then cd to catkin_ws directory
 ```
 $ cd catkin_ws
 $ catkin_make